zyedidia/micro/runtime/help/options.md

 	default value: `2`

+* `smartpaste`: should micro add leading whitespace when pasting multiple lines?
+   This will attempt to preserve the current indentation level when pasting an unindented block.

+	default value: `true`

 * `softwrap`: should micro wrap lines that are too long to fit on the screen.

 	default value: `false`